Frequently Asked Questions

 Does the APRN need a “Supervising Physician”?

 Unless the APRN will be prescribing medications, the APRN does not require physician supervision or collaboration for the independent practice of nurse practitioners (regardless of specialty).
-The APRN is a licensed, independent practitioner, who practices autonomously and in coordination with health care professionals and other individuals.
+The APRN is a licensed, independent practitioner, who practices autonomously and in coordination with healthcare professionals and other individuals.
 NPs provide a wide range of health care services, including the diagnosis and management of acute, chronic, and complex health problems; health promotion; disease prevention; health education; and counseling to individuals, families, groups, and communities.

 An institutional policy may require physician supervision.
 Please note: KBN has no jurisdiction over facility policies and procedures.